 I Like Machines (Sm - 3X)

 Turret lathe image (front).
 American Precision Museum, Windsor, VT (back).
 100% pre-shrunk cotton.
-Light gray color available but not shown.
+Black with white lettering and light gray color available but not shown.

 Arming the Union: Gunmakers in Windsor, Vermont